 Broker fees are almost always a cause of confusion and frustration for New York City renters.
 So, what is a broker fee?
 It’s a fee you pay to the agent or broker who is managing the listing.
 In New York City, renters are responsible for paying this fee, even if they did not explicitly choose or hire a broker.
-This is very different to other cities, where most renters are not familiar with paying such a fee.
+However, a new policy called the FARE Act passed in NYC on November 13, 2024.
+This law states that whoever hires the broker, needs to pay the fee.
+This is expected to go into effect in May 2025.
+So until then, renters are still on the hook for broker fees!
 (Note that agent and broker are interchangeable terms in NYC.)
-So here are 6 FAQs about NYC broker fees:
+So here are 9 FAQs about NYC broker fees:

 1. How much is a broker fee in NYC?